missing-semester/missing-semester/_2020/command-line.md

 ## Job control

 1. From what we have seen, we can use some `ps aux | grep` commands to get our jobs' pids and then kill them, but there are better ways to do it.
 Start a `sleep 10000` job in a terminal, background it with `Ctrl-Z` and continue its execution with `bg`.
 Now use [`pgrep`](https://www.man7.org/linux/man-pages/man1/pgrep.1.html) to find its pid and [`pkill`](http://man7.org/linux/man-pages/man1/pgrep.1.html) to kill it without ever typing the pid itself.
-(Hint: use the `-af` flags).
+(Hint: use the `-f` flags).

 1. Say you don't want to start a process until another completes.
 How would you go about it?
 In this exercise, our limiting process will always be `sleep 60 &`.
 One way to achieve this is to use the [`wait`](https://www.man7.org/linux/man-pages/man1/wait.1p.html) command.
 Try launching the sleep command and having an `ls` wait until the background process finishes.